samco-sdk/Python-SDK/README.md

 * `websocket`
 * `websocket_client`

-The modules can also be installed using `pip`
+These modules can also be installed using `pip`

 ## Getting started with API

 ### Overview
-Stocknote python SDK is a python client library as easily accessing the stocknote API.It exposes the individual APIs as python method calls and provides an easy-to-use interface for implementing your strategies in Python language.
-For Response values please refer Stocknote API Documenatation.
+Stocknote python SDK is a python client library for easily accessing the stocknote API.It exposes the individual APIs as python method calls and provides an easy-to-use interface for implementing your strategies in Python language.
+For specific details on parameters passed on the request, and details about API response, please refer our [Stocknote API documentation](https://developers.stocknote.com/api/?python#stocknote-api-documentation)..

 ## Using the API

-### Get an session token
+### Import the Python SDK and get an session token
 1. Import StocknoteAPIPythonBridge
 ```
 from snapi_py_client.snapi_bridge import StocknoteAPIPythonBridge